Faith Based Organizations / Houses of Worship (FBO-HOW)

 When considering security risk, a vulnerability is a weakness which an adversary may take advantage to inflict an attack or inhibit your operations.
 To assist with identifying these vulnerabilities, CISA recommends review and use of the following resources.

-The first step in developing a quality security and improving preparedness is assessing your organization or facility’s current risk.
+The first step in creating an improved security posture is understanding the risk to your organization or facility.
+Assessing your risk will allow for the development of a quality security plan and improve overall preparedness.
 To begin that process CISA has developed a baseline security self-assessment that is designed for a person, with little to no security experience, to complete a security assessment.
 Successful completion and review of the recommendation can provide a path towards lowering risk and improving security.

 Today, houses of worship face a unique set of safety and security challenges that weren't there just a few years ago.
 This video offers a look at those challenges and demonstrates how law enforcement, houses of worship, and other partners can work together to report suspicious behavior and raise security awareness, while forging positive relationships within the community.

 Numerous studies estimate there are between 300,000 and 400,000 religious congregations in the United States.
 Many people think of a house of worship as a safe area where violence and emergencies cannot affect them.
 However, violence in a house of worship is not a new phenomenon and many facilities are developing and updating security and emergency plans and procedures to ensure the safety and security of their congregations, visitors, staff, and facilities.

 Every day we face a variety of potential threats, both internal and external, from hostile governments, terrorist groups, disgruntled employees and malicious introducers.
 Alert employees can spot suspicious activity and report it.
 The power is in the employee, citizen, patron, or any person who can observe and report.